Canon 1Ds vs Leica M10

 It is notable that the M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1Ds does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds (unlike the M10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M10 is a recent model that features in the current product line-up of Leica.
-In contrast, the 1Ds has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds was succeeded by the Canon 1Ds Mark II.
+Both the 1Ds and the M10 have been discontinued, but can regularly be found used on ebay.
+The 1Ds was replaced by the Canon 1Ds Mark II, while the M10 was followed by the Leica M11.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is the Canon 1Ds better than the Leica M10 or vice versa?
 The listing below highlights the relative strengths of the two models.